Shih Tzu Grooming Styles

 How to Achieve Shih Tzu Grooming Styles

 Shih Tzu coat maintenance is essential to prevent overheating, shedding and tangling.
-Since their hair grows quickly, it’s necessary to brush regularly and trim every 4 to 6 weeks.
+Since their hair grows quickly, it’s necessary to brush and groom your dog regularly and trim every 4 to 6 weeks.

 Which out of all of the Shih Tzu grooming styles is the lowest maintenance?